Nothing for middle class, poor in Union Budget: Rahul Gandhi | Politics

 ''Rahul Gandhi has a problem with mathematics, he will look at everything which has a sum of zero,'' Goyal said.

-Later reacting to Sitharaman's remarks, Congress chief spokesperson Randeep Surjewala accused her of insulting people of Uttar Pradesh with her ''UP-type'' remark that made light of them.
+Later reacting to Sitharaman's remarks, Priyanka Gandhi Vadra said on Twitter, ''You did not put anything for UP in the bag of Budget...but what was the need to insult people of UP in this manner?'' ''Understand, the people of UP are proud to be 'UP-type'.
+We are proud of the language, dialect, culture and history of UP,'' the Congress general secretary in-charge UP said in a tweet in Hindi, using the hashtag ''UP Mera Abhiman (UP my pride)''.
+Congress chief spokesperson Randeep Surjewala accused the finance minister of insulting people of Uttar Pradesh with her ''UP-type'' remark that made light of them.

 ''Nirmala Sitharaman has insulted the 25 crore people of Uttar Pradesh and made fun of them with her 'typical UP-type' comment.
 This is a big insult to the 25 crore people of Uttar Pradesh.
 Modi ji and Nirmala Sitharaman should immediately apologise to the people of Uttar Pradesh,'' Surjewala told reporters.